A note from Kasseem “Swizz Beatz” Dean, Guest Editor:

 Under the label that bears his first name, New York’s Telfar Clemens has been pushing the possibilities of the fashion industry for years, acting more like a post-medium contemporary artist than a designer.
 Best known for his relaxed, wearable, nongendered clothing (the queer creative eschewed binary-minded clothes from the company’s start, in 2005), he has designed the uniforms for the employees of White Castle (where he once hosted runway after-parties), staged shows that have the rollicking energy of performance art (often with music by the art-overlapping DJ Total Freedom).
 Last week, he invited artists Wu Tsang and boychild to walk in the company’s fashion show in Florence, and in 2018, he created a short film in collaboration with similarly quicksilver talents like actor Ashton Sanders, playwright Jeremy O. Harris, and photographer Petra Collins.
 It was titled “The World Isn’t Everything”—which, fair enough, but it seems like Clemens could secure world domination if he wanted it.

 Though it may occupy a modest space on New York’s Lower East Side (and not even a ground-floor one, at that), Company Gallery was a force at the 2019 Whitney Biennial, with half its roster showing at the exhibition.
 One of the gallery’s artists, Tiona Nekkia McClodden, won the Whitney Museum’s $100,000 Bucksbaum Prize during the show’s run; another, John Edmonds, went on to have his photography featured in a widely shared New York Times op-ed about arts criticism and race.
-Neither artist had been well-known before being scooped up by Company.
 Founded in 2014, Company came from humble beginnings, and is now a destination in the New York scene for its queer-focused programming, representing such artists such as EJ Hill, Jonathan Lyndon Chase, and the late experimental filmmaker Barbara Hammer.

 Artists like Rob Pruitt bring their work to New York’s Karma bookstore and gallery for sleek, idiosyncratic cover designs.
 Readers at Karma for Pruitt’s book signing were greeted by the artist—totally nude save for a strategically placed panda doll.
 Guile and style are the brand at the Karma enterprise, which now consists of a gallery, bookstore, and publisher.
 The visionary behind the unlikely empire?
 Forty-year-old graphic designer-turned-gallerist Brendan Dugan.
 Since Karma’s launch in 2011, it has published books by Jonas Wood and Richard Prince; even the world’s most powerful gallery is a client.
 Gagosian published books about Dike Blair and Jonas Wood with Dugan.
 And now Dugan has even begun launching his artists to mainstream fame—Alex Da Corte, who has shown with Karma since the early part of his career, now has solo exhibitions in museums around the world, and Nicolas Party recently got represented by Hauser & Wirth, who will share him with Dugan’s company.